A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

 \subsubsection{\mgii\ Emission Radial Profiles}

-We characterize the azimuthally averaged surface brightness profile as a mean 1D \mgii\ radial emission profile in Figure \ref{fig:residual_MgII_radial}.
-We define the center of the radial profile as the the brightest pixel of the {\mgii} residual emission at the counter arc in the source plane.
-In each radial bin, we compute the mean surface brightness of all pixels above $3\sigma$ background level, shown as filled green squares.
-If no pixels in that bin are above the $3\sigma$ background level, we report the 2$\sigma$ background surface brightness level as non-detection (open squares).
-Patchy \mgii\ emission can be detected out to an observed radial distance of $ 26.5_{-0.4}^{+0.5}$ kpc.
-For comparison, the dashed golden line shows the typical seeing as present in the reconstructed source-plane.
-Clearly most of the residual \mgii\ emission is spatially extended.
+We characterize the continuum subtracted mean surface brightness profile as a mean 1D residual Mg II emission profile in Figure \ref{fig:source_radial_OII_FeII_MgII}, right panel.
+We define the center of the radial profile as the brightest pixel of the counter-arc image.
+In each radial bin, we compute the mean surface brightness of all pixels above the 3$\sigma$ background level, shown as filled squares.
+If no pixels in that bin are above the 3$\sigma$ background level, we report the 2$\sigma$ background surface brightness level for non-detection (open squares). patchy \mgii\ emission is detected out to an observed radial distance of $26.5_{-0.4}^{+0.5}$ kpc.
+For comparison, the dashed golden line shows the maximum seeing as present in the reconstructed source-plane.
+Clearly, \mgii\ emission is spatially extended.

-As gravitational lensing allows us to zoom-in on smaller regions around the highly magnified image of the main arc (Figure \ref{fig:muse_hst}), we can probe if \mgii\ emission is spatially extended around individual star-forming regions within the galaxy.
-We use images 1, 2, and 3 (Figure \ref{fig:muse_hst}) to trace the \mgii\ emission similar to what is done for the counter arc.
-Figure \ref{fig:sourceMgII_full_123} shows the reconstructed \mgii\ emission maps in the source plane for the three images.
-While Figure \ref{fig:sourceMgII_full_123} spatially resolves many of the bright star-forming regions, regions E and B are blended in image 1 (left column).
-Image 2 has the highest spatial resolution in the source plane as it is highly magnified compared to the other images, such that the regions U, E, and B are spatially resolved (middle panel).
-Region G is found in image 3 (right column).
-From all the source-plane reconstructed images, we qualitatively find that the \mgii\ emission contours extend beyond the continuum at the $3\sigma$ significance level.
-The \mgii\ residual emission (Figure \ref{fig:sourceMgII_full_123}, bottom panels) is significantly extended spatially, with emission arising both in the bright star-forming clusters (e.g., E, B, and U) as well as a diffuse spatially extended component.
+Figure \ref{fig:sourceOII_FeII_MgII_full_3EUB}, bottom row, shows the reconstructed \mgii\ emission maps in the source plane for the three images.
+From all the source plane reconstructed images, the \mgii\ emission contours extend beyond the {\oii} emission contours at the $3\sigma$ significance level.
+The \mgii\ emission (Figure \ref{fig:sourceOII_FeII_MgII_full_3EUB}, bottom panels) is significantly extended spatially, with emission arising both in the bright star-forming clusters (e.g., E, B, and U) as well as a diffuse spatially extended component.